 • The ability to problem solve and adapt to an ever-changing field.

-• The ability to gather, analyze, and interpret information clearly and concisely.
+• The ability to critically evaluate information and present it clearly and concisely.

 Year 1 - 30 credit hours